John McCrady

 John McCrady (September 11, 1911 – December 24, 1968) was a Louisiana painter and printmaker.
 McCrady was born in Canton, Mississippi and was raised in the American South.
 After winning a scholarship from the Art Students League of New York for his "Portrait of a Negro," McCrady studied art with Thomas Hart Benton and Kenneth Hayes Miller.
 McCrady went on to become one of the best-known twentieth-century southern artists and was known for depicting scenes from the South, particularly images of southern African Americans.
 He also founded the McCrady Art School in 1942 on Bourbon Street in New Orleans.

 Life

 McCrady's father was an Episcopal minister named Edward McCrady, and his mother was Mary Ormond Tucker.
 They lived in Greenwood, Mississippi, Hammond, Louisiana, and settled in Oxford, Mississippi in 1921 when Edward McCrady accepted a position to teach philosophy at the University of Mississippi.
 At 21 John McCrady left Mississippi and studied at the Arts and Crafts Club of New Orleans School of Art.
 He also studied at the Art Students League of New York, and the University of Pennsylvania.
 In 1938 McCrady married Mary Basso, a classmate from the New Orleans School of Art.
 They had a daughter three years later.
-In 1942 he opened the John McCrady School of Art; his students included Alan Flattmann, Ida Kohlmeyer, Rolland Golden, and Robert Malcolm Rucker.
+In 1942 he opened the John McCrady School of Art; his students included Alan Flattmann, Kelly Gauley, Ida Kohlmeyer, Rolland Golden, and Robert Malcolm Rucker.
 In 1968 McCrady died suddenly after being diagnosed with cancer.